gca-research-group/jabuti-ce-jabuti-dsl-grammar/README.md

 ## Clauses

-Clauses can to be of three types: rigth, obligation and prohibition.
+Clauses can be of three types: rigth, obligation and prohibition.
 A clause require a rolePlayer, the executor, an operation and terms.

 RolePlayer can be:
 - process